Frequently asked questions

 Electrical generator needed.
 In inverter operation, due to the high energy consumption usually active charging technology needed.

-The higher the power capacity of water generated per liter, the longer the service life of the membranes.
+The higher the needed power of water generated per liter (feed flow of high pressure pump), the longer the service life of the membranes.
 The quality of the product water rises accordingly.

 If a generator is present on board, it is recommended to use it for the operation of a watermaker.